spatie/docs.spatie.be-old/resources/views/menu/v1/basics/your-first-menu.md

 $menu = Menu::new();
 ```

-Links are created with the `to` factory method, which accepts a url and a string of text (or html) as parameters.
+Links are created with the `to` factory method, which requires a url and a string of text (or html) as parameters.

 ```php
 $link = Link::to('/', 'Home');